adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

 ### Energy Transfer Metrics

-Joint-level energetics were calculated from inverse dynamics, quantifying energy transfer, generation, and absorption at the shoulder and elbow joints during the throwing motion.
+Joint-level energetics were calculated using inverse dynamics, quantifying energy transfer, generation, and absorption at the shoulder and elbow joints during the throwing motion.
 The analysis window was defined from foot plant (FP) to ball release (BR), capturing the arm-centric phase of the pitch.

 Transfer metrics included:

-- Peak energy transfer (W): Maximum instantaneous power transferred across each joint from FP-BR
+- **Peak energy transfer (W)**: Maximum instantaneous power transferred across each joint from FP-BR
-- Total energy transfer (J): Time-integrated energy transferred across each joint from FP-BR
+- **Total energy transfer (J)**: Time-integrated energy transferred across each joint from FP-BR
-- Net transfer metrics: The difference between elbow and shoulder energy values, representing the energy "gained" or "lost" between joints
+- **Net transfer metrics**: The difference between elbow and shoulder energy values, representing the energy "gained" or "lost" between joints

 Generation and absorption metrics quantified energy added to (generation) or removed from (absorption) the kinematic chain at each joint from FP-BR.

 ### Valgus Torque Metrics

-Elbow valgus torque was calculated from inverse dynamics as the internal moment resisting valgus stress.
+Elbow valgus torque was calculated from inverse dynamics as the internal varus moment resisting valgus stress.
 Key metrics included:

-- Peak valgus torque (Nm): Maximum valgus moment during FP-BR
+- **Peak valgus torque (Nm)**: Maximum elbow varus moment during FP-BR
-- Valgus torque area under the curve (AUC, Nm·s): Time-integrated valgus loading during FP-BR, calculated using trapezoidal integration
+- **Valgus torque area under the curve (AUC, Nm·s)**: Time-integrated valgus loading during FP-BR, calculated using trapezoidal integration
-- Maximum valgus loading rate (Nm/s): Peak rate of change in valgus torque, calculated using gradient methods
+- **Maximum valgus loading rate (Nm/s)**: Peak rate of change in valgus torque, calculated using gradient methods

 ### Temporal Metrics